tytydraco/yessleep/out/When_I_was_nine_years_old_I_wished_to_be_a_mermaid_Five_years_ago_my_wish_came_true_in_the_worst_way_possible.md

 He was so close.
 So close to the door, his fingers gripping onto the side, only for a monstrous arm to whip out and slam a hand over his mouth, muffling his cry and yanking him back violently.
 When the door slammed behind him, I remembered how to walk.
 But I… couldn’t.
 My body felt like it was on fire, and suddenly all I wanted to do was throw myself into the tank with the fake mermaid.
 I remember my legs giving way.
 Just like that.
 One moment I could feel my legs, and the next I couldn’t.

 I was lying on my back, blinking rapidly at something squirming under the flesh of my arms, when a shadow loomed over me.
-I couldn’t concentrate on her words, on her broken English, as my gaze followed a greenish tinge tearing its way up my arm, and like a virus, it was spreading, filling my veins and expanding further and further until I could feel it choking the back of my throat.
-I felt it writhing up my throat, my body jolting as I choked up mouthfuls of water.
+I couldn’t concentrate on her words, on her broken English, as my gaze followed a greenish tinge tearing its way up my arm, and like a virus, it was spreading, filling my veins and expanding further and further until I could feel it choking me,  writhing up my throat, my body jolting as I coughed up mouthfuls of water.

 It felt… good.
 At least for the hazy moment I was trapped in a singularity where time didn’t exist and I was mesmerised by the contortions in my chest.